DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 ## Object events
 Most GoJS classes come with some useful properties that can be set.
-Some classes, like the `go.Diagram` or the `go.GraphObject` for instance, have properties to which we can assign functions.
-Those are then automatically invoked by GoJS, when a specific event occurs on the diagram or the object.
+Some classes, like `go.Diagram` or `go.GraphObject`, for instance, have properties to which we can assign functions.
+Those are then automatically invoked by GoJS when a specific event occurs on the diagram or the object.
-For example, if we'd like to perform some changes on a node when the user clicks or hovers over it, we can simply assign a handler function to the corresponding property on the node and it will be invoked when a particular event happens.
+For example, if we'd like to perform some changes on a node when the user clicks or hovers over it, we can simply assign a handler function to the corresponding property on the node, and it will be invoked when a particular event happens.

 Let's say we want to highlight a node when the user hovers their mouse over it.
 We'll have to set two properties: `mouseEnter` and `mouseLeave`.
 These properties are inherited from the `go.GraphObject` class.
 The first one will be responsible for highlighting the node when the cursor enters its area, and the second one will remove the highlight when the cursor leaves the area occupied by the node.

-First, in `node-template.ts` we define mouse events handlers as below
+First, in `node-template.ts`, we define mouse events handlers as below:

 ```typescript
 //node-template.ts